sg-developer-portal/TechBiz-Documentation-Clone/docs/invite_users.md

   1. Click **Email invitation.**

   2. Enter the email address of the User who requires a TechPass account.
-(Only valid gov.sg emails).
+(Only public officer organisation emails).

   3. Indicate whether the device needs to be onboarded to [**SEED.**](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/)